beastbytes/mermaid-pie-chart/docs/source/piechart.rst

     :param array $values: The Pie Chart values as *key=>value* pairs; the keys are the labels for the values
     :returns: A new instance of ``PieChart`` with the values added to existing values
     :rtype: Pie Chart

+  .. php:method:: render(array $attributes)

+    Render the Mermaid code enclosed in a <pre> tag

+    :param array $attributes: HTML attributes for the enclosing <pre> tag
+    :returns: Mermaid code enclosed in a <pre> tag
+    :rtype: string

   .. php:method:: showData()